TANZANIA

 With over 1 million acres of forest lost every year to development, unsustainable land-use and other threats, Tanzania is in need of urgent conservation action if the rich nature it protects is to survive.
 WLT supporters are now playing their part, funding projects that safeguard the natural resources that both people and wildlife rely on in one of the oldest continuously inhabited areas on Earth.

-Our partners in Tanzania
+Our Partners in Tanzania

-Current projects in Tanzania
+Our projects in Tanzania

 COASTAL FORESTS